adamsilver/fdpb/01-a-registration-form.md

 # A Registration Form

-I've purposely started with a registration form.
-Most sites that offer a long-term relationship with their users let them sign up.
-This is often a way of giving users a faster checkout experience, accessing data or communicating with others.
-Whatever it is, a registration form, is often the first form a user sees.
+We're going to start with a registration form.
+Many sites want to have long-term relationships with their users.
+To do that they can only expect users to sign up if they offer value in return.
+That can be as simple as offering a faster checkout, or it could be letting users join a social network.

-Despite it's simple appearance, there are many things to consider: the primitive elements that make up the form (labels, buttons and inputs), how to reduce friction (even on a small form like this) and how to deal with errors.
-By choosing a basic form, we can take a look at the most important and foundational qualities found in well-design forms.
+Whatever it is, a registration form is often the first form a user sees.
+Despite it's basic appearance, there are many things to consider: the primitive elements that make up a form (labels, buttons and inputs), how to reduce friction (even on small forms like this) all the way through to form validation.

+In choosing such a simple form, we can zoom in on the foundational qualities found in well-designed forms.

 ## How it might look

 ![Registration Form](.)

-The form contains four fields, laid out beneath each other, with a submit button at the end.
 Here's the HTML:

 ```html
 <form>